apache/nifi-minifi-cpp/extensions/jni/README.md

 The subdirectory nifi-framework-jni contains the corresponding JNI library that is needed.
 Place that into the API directory if you are not running make package.

+The `make package` process will build all necessary JARS and NARS if maven is available on the classpath.

 ## Configuration

 To enable JNI capabilities, the following options need to be provided in minifi.properties